Kim Jong-il Biography

 His birth was believed to be supernatural as a double rainbow appeared, a new star emerged in the sky, and the season changed from winter to spring, when he was born.

 At the end of World War II in 1945, the family returned to Pyongyang and settled in a former Japanese officer’s bungalow.
-Unfortunately, his mother died during childbirth in 1949, though reports state that she was shot dead.
+Unfortunately, his mother died in 1949, reportedly during childbirth, although some accounts suggest she was shot.

 He completed his schooling from Namsan Higher Middle School in 1960, after which he went to Kim II-sung University, majoring in Marxist political economy with philosophy and military science as minor subjects.